jeff-wise/Elea/README.md

 Then some specification could be run in different contexts without modifying it.
 In most current software, this separation is not pragmatic.
 But it is ideal.

 ### Naturality

+The intent of the language is to take advantage of human intuition for reasoning about the behavior of structures and transformations.
+People “program” in the real world everyday, yet programming in the world of computing is still very difficult.
+There are learning curves to understand the idioms of computing, and in addition, the level of abstraction is still much lower than it could be.
+Knowledge of computer science is still necessary to build non-trivial software, but it doesn’t need to be.
+Personally, I think computer science should be a common curriculum, but given a huge population of diverse interests and varying backgrounds with varying qualities of education and social status, software development should be possible independent of all of these factors.
+Languages such as Haskell and Agda succeed by abstracting computation to the level of mathematics.
+This enables programming design patterns to simply be instantiations of well-founded mathematical principles, like functors or monoids.

+Elea intends to abstract computation to the level of human thought processes.
+In philosophy of the mind, these processes are often referred to with a folk prefix, such as folk-physics are folk-psychology, to refer to a colloquial understanding of complex processes.
+For the most part, these casual understandings are very effective.
+Most people don’t understand the equations/laws of physics, but they are still very adept at building things, moving things, and making predictions about events.
+Here we are interested in folk-computation, the way in which someone normally thinks about data and the ways in which it can be modified.
+Elea operates at that level, to the best of its ability.

+Living is essentially a computational experience.
+All human constructions are programs which transform real world input to real world output.
+These constructions could be physical such as a vehicle or a drug, or even sociological, such as a company or project.
+Either way, most people are adept at constructing computational processes, without knowing it.
+Therefore, Elea intends utlimately to be more than a language.
+It will be a framework for any type of representational construction, that is, a structure which is intended to operate over properties of real world entities, but not on those real world entities directly.
+[Needs expanding]

 ### Simplicity

+Simplicity plays an important role by allowing computer augmentation to play a larger role in software development.
+Because both the language components and its semantics are simple, there are opportunties for easy analysis of the programs.
+Programming can only be made simple to a point, but if its designed in a way such that programs themselves are easily subject to analysis, we can always write procedures to assist users in understanding their own programs.
+Large programs are difficult because no one can fit into their head a picture of everything going on at once.
+Computers can provide summaries of a program’s behavior, from different perspectives, to allow programmers to quickly understand the programmable environment they are in the process of modifying.

 ### Scalability